25 Outlook 2016 Command Line Switches You Have to Know

-Alternatively, we can initialize Outlook and open a specific folder by using the following command:
+Alternatively, you can initialize Outlook and open a specific folder by using the following command:

 outlook.exe /select folder-name

-Just replace “folder-name” with the title of a particular folder, or a reference like
+Just replace folder-name with the title of a particular folder or reference like

 One especially time-saving switch is

-/sniff, which opens Outlook, looks for new meeting requests in the inbox, and adds anything it finds to the calendar.
+/sniff.
+This switch opens Outlook, looks for new meeting requests in the inbox and adds anything it finds to the calendar.

-In the event that Outlook crashes, there’s a switch that can attempt to open the same profile and folders that were active before the event:
+In the event that Outlook crashes, there’s a switch that can attempt to open the same profile and folders that were active before the crash: